Python Packaging

 github.com/ssciwr/python-packaging/tree/main/calculate-minimal

-Here pip is the "build frontend" tool that calls the "build backend" tool we specified in pyproject.toml to build and install the package.
+Behind the scenes uv acts as a "build frontend" — it calls the "build backend" we specified in pyproject.toml to build and install the package.

 Bare-bones package